infojam-james/Test-Cases/Investigations/investigations-1.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Opening an Investigation - Notification to health & Safety Team
+#Opening an Investigation - Notification to Health & Safety Team

 ##Description
 A system administrator should receive an email confirming when they open an investigation on an incident.